 - These Shoe Boxes (and the tall version) are my inexpensive go-to for grouping and stacking anywhere in the house

 - Caddy for daily use items (I like to divide mine by day & night)

 - I started using these Drawer Organizers in my own bathroom and like them so much more than others that are specifically marketed for drawers (I find they slide around much less and appreciate the slightly taller sizing)

-Did you find these tips for how to organize bathrooms helpful?
+Were these steps helpful for how to organize bathrooms?
 Check out how to organize a spice cabinet for more tips.

 For your pinning pleasure: